Menu

 • Successfully compare and contrast the criteria for different pedagogical approaches to educating deaf and hard of hearing people.

-• Students will understand the role, function and responsibilities of an interpreter.
+• Students will identify the role, function, and responsibilities of an interpreter.

-• Students will know the history of the interpreting field including professional organizations.
+• Students will summarize the history of the interpreting field, including professional organizations.

 Translation: American Sign Language and English SIGN 220